phukon/clack/README.md

+### Cron Job
+Triggers at 0000hrs UTC to set the word-count reference.

 ## Contribution logic
 - Missing contributions are showed as blank on the canvas.
 No need to add blank contribution data to keep contributions array filled with consecutive dates.